janwillemb/Ema-Personal-Wiki/README.md

 The repository has:

-- AndroidClient: current production version, quite old now, and with some issues
 - DesktopClient: Windows client
-- EmaXamarin: the new mobile client, developed in Xamarin.Forms, with an Android client for now.
+- ema-ionic: the new mobile client, developed in Xamarin.Forms, with an Android client for now.
 This one is available in Beta in the Google Play store.
 - Installer: the installer for the Windows client
-- ema-man: images for the manual.
-Good that I have these, I should update the dead links to images in the manual to these.
 - lib: dll's needed for the Windows client (from the pre-nuget era)